-Hollywood is sometimes referred to as The Dream Factory, but to me it looks, smells and feels more like a nightmare.
-I've scratched the shiny surface looking for imperfections for as long as I can remember, only to find nothing at all.
+Hollywood is lovingly referred to as The Dream Factory, to me it looks, smells and feels more like a nightmare.
+I scratched that shiny surface looking for imperfections for a long time, only to find nothing at all.
 The traces of shattered illusions and broken dreams always seem to wash away so quickly, like dirt from the streets during heavy rainfalls.